The variable in the PHP scope can be defined as the variable that already defined in anywhere and can be accessed from another place.

 echo $print; // error here

-In this example I used the reference of the local variable $print outside the function.
-This will occur the following error.
+In this example, I used the reference of the local variable $print outside the function.
+This will result in the following error:

 Warning: Undefined variable $print in /index.php on line 9

-In the following section, you will understand what is the global keyword and how to use the variable in the global scope.
+In the following section, you will understand what the global keyword is and how to use a variable in the global scope.

-The global is a defined property in PHP allows you to use the variable that are defined outside the block ( outside the local scope) which is written in the general PHP script.
+The “global” keyword in PHP allows you to use variables that are defined outside the block (outside the local scope), which are written in the general PHP script.
+However, be careful, as using too many global variables can make your code messy.

 For example.